oracle-samples/knife-oci/README.md

 Install from RubyGems with:

-    chef gem install knife-bmcs
+    chef gem install knife-oci

 Or:

-    gem install knife-bmcs
+    gem install knife-oci

-**Note:** The plugin depends on the Oracle BMCS Ruby SDK.
+**Note:** The plugin depends on the OCI Ruby SDK.
 Information about that SDK can be found [here](https://docs.us-phoenix-1.oraclecloud.com/Content/API/SDKDocs/rubysdk.htm).

 ## Setup

-A config file is required to use Bare Metal Cloud Services commands.
+A config file is required to use Oracle Cloud Infrastructure commands.
 See the instructions for creating a config file [here](https://docs.us-phoenix-1.oraclecloud.com/Content/API/Concepts/sdkconfig.htm).

-By default, the config file will be loaded from ~/.oraclebmc/config.
-Alternate locations can be provided as an argument to each command using `--bmcs-config-file`, or as an entry in your knife.rb file.
-You can also specify a profile with `--bmcs-profile`.
+By default, the config file will be loaded from ~/.oci/config.
+Alternate locations can be provided as an argument to each command using `--oci-config-file`, or as an entry in your knife.rb file.
+You can also specify a profile with `--oci-profile`.

 ## Setting the Compartment

-Most BMCS commands require a compartment ID, which will default to the root compartment.
+Most OCI commands require a compartment ID, which will default to the root compartment.
 If you do not have the correct permissions and you do not specify a different compartment, then you will receive an authorization error.

-A compartment ID can be provided with each BMCS command using `--compartment-id`, or it can be provided in your knife.rb.
+A compartment ID can be provided with each OCI command using `--compartment-id`, or it can be provided in your knife.rb.
 If a compartment ID is set in both places, then the ID specified in the command will take precedence.

 ## Knife.rb values

-The following example shows the available knife.rb settings for the BMCS Knife Plugin.
+The following example shows the available knife.rb settings for the OCI Knife Plugin.
 All of these are optional.

-    knife[:bmcs_config_file] = '~/.oraclebmc/my_alternate_config'
+    knife[:oci_config_file] = '~/.oci/my_alternate_config'
-    knife[:bmcs_profile] = 'MY_ALTERNATE_PROFILE'
+    knife[:oci_profile] = 'MY_ALTERNATE_PROFILE'
     knife[:compartment_id] = 'ocid1.compartment.oc1..aaaaaaaalsyenka3grgpvvmqwjshig5abzx3jnbvixxxzx373ehwdj7o5arc'

 ## Using the Server Create Command

 The following example shows how to launch and bootstrap an Oracle Linux image:

-    knife bmcs server create
+    knife oci server create
       --availability-domain 'kIdk:PHX-AD-1'
       --compartment-id 'ocidv1:tenancy:oc1:phx:1460406592660:aaaaaaaab4faofrfkxecohhjuivjq26a13'
       --image-id 'ocid1.image.oc1.phx.aaaaaaaaqutj4qjxihpl4mboabsa27mrpusygv6gurp47katabcvljmq3puq'